18 Top-Rated Day Trips from Seattle, WA

 Official site: http://www.futureofflight.org/

-In the Snoqualmie Valley, North Bend is probably best known as the filming location of the television series Twin Peaks.
-The town is just east of Seattle in a scenic area along the foothills of the Cascade Mountains.
+In the Snoqualmie Valley east of Seattle, North Bend is probably best known as the filming location of the television series Twin Peaks.
+The town sits in a scenic area along the foothills of the Cascade Mountains.

 This relatively small city is home to many delicious restaurants and bakeries that are worth the drive alone.
 Just to the south of the city limits, Rattlesnake Mountain Scenic Area offers some popular day hikes near Seattle, like the rugged Rattlesnake Mountain and Rattlesnake Ledge trails.